Zombified

 "Zombified" is a song by American rock band Falling in Reverse.
 It was released on January 5, 2022, through Epitaph Records.
-The song was released as the first single from the band's upcoming EP titled Neon Zombie.
+It was released as a standalone single and was later included on their fifth studio album Popular Monster.
 The song was again produced by DangerKids vocalist Tyler Smyth and Ronnie Radke.

 Promotion and release

 At the end of 2021, vocalist Ronnie Radke published images through Instagram that showed indication of an upcoming song.
 On January 4, 2022, the band announced on their social networks that there would be a live broadcast on Radke's Twitch channel the following day.
 The song was released on January 5, via live stream.
 It is the first single from their upcoming Neon Zombie EP.
+But the band later never announced any preview or estimated date for the EP.

+On May 7, 2024 the band released the single "Ronald" and after 7 years of the release of their fourth studio album Coming Home, the band finally announced that they would be releasing their fifth studio album called Popular Monster and it will be released on August 16, 2024.